 Getting divorced in Thailand can be a headache and typically involves several legal steps and requirements.
-But if you know the process from start to finish, which we will cover in this guide, then getting a divorce from your spouse in Thailand shouldn’t be a problem.
+But if you know the process from start to finish, which we will cover in this guide, getting a divorce from your spouse in Thailand shouldn’t be a problem.

 Thai family law lays out two ways to get divorced, depending on whether a divorce is consensual or contested, which we will explain below: